 What advice would you give to anyone wanting to get in to the same line of work?

 I can only repeat the advice my supervisors gave me: ‘this isn’t going to be easy, so you must be passionate about the subject.
 It is a marathon and not a sprint, so you need to pace yourself.
 It is, however, going to change your life so you need to enjoy it.’’

 How did your time at University of Plymouth help you?

 I came to the UK on a merit scholarship at the age of 16.
 I wasn’t able to access any funding or student loans, so after completing my A levels I spent several years in labouring, grounds maintenance, building, and gardening.
 I knew what I was passionate about and what I should be doing but had no means of reconciling where I was with where I wanted to be.
 I was waiting for the ‘once in a lifetime’ opportunity and it came through University of Plymouth.
 Undertaking my PhD brought me in to contact with inspiring, fascinating, quirky, funny, and wonderful human beings in the academic world and gave me a developmental path not many other careers can offer.

 Would you recommend undertaking research at University of Plymouth, and why?

 Absolutely.
 I was able to work alongside and learn from academics who are experts in their fields.
 I was also given the opportunity to attend conferences and training courses (as a result of which I now no longer have a job but a vocation)!

 Is there anything else which you would like to share with our current students?

-If you are thinking about a PhD at Plymouth University, I strongly recommend that you research and read the biographies of the academic team, as this will allow you to contact the most suitable person directly.
-Doing so will allow you to impress them by showing initiative!
+If you are thinking about a PhD at University of Plymouth, I strongly recommend that you research and read the biographies of the academic team, as this will allow you to contact the most suitable person directly.
+Doing so will allow you to impress them by showing initiative.